ttsiodras/HexSpeak/README.md

 know Lisp syntax, you "instantly" speak Hy! :-)

-Since it came with hy2py (a .hy to .py converter), it also allowed me to execute the result under PyPy - which brought performance decently close to Clojure's (50% slower).
+Since it came with hy2py (a .hy to .py converter), it also allowed me to execute the result under PyPy - which brought incredible performance with it, running 2.65x faster than Clojure.

 #### C++